 When you have nausea and vomitingNausea - self-care; Vomiting - self-care

-- Some medical treatment, such as a cancer treatment, can also cause nausea.
+- Medical treatment, such as a cancer treatment.

-Being nauseous can make you not want to eat, and it can lead to unhealthy weight loss.
-Vomiting can make you dehydrated (dried out), and that can be dangerous.
-Once you and your doctor find the cause of your nausea or vomiting, you may be asked to take medicine, change your diet, or try other things to make you feel better.
+When you have nausea you do not want to eat.
+This can lead to unhealthy weight loss.
+Vomiting can make you dehydrated (dried out), which can be dangerous.
+Once you and your health care provider find the cause of your nausea or vomiting, you may be asked to take medicine, change your diet, or try other things to make you feel better.

 How to Treat Nausea and Vomiting

-Sit quietly when you feel nauseous.
+Sit quietly when you feel nauseated.
 Sometimes moving around can make nausea worse.
-Try to take a nap.
-But do not lie down.

-Eat 6 - 8 small meals throughout the day, instead of 3 big meals:
+Try to eat 6 to 8 small meals throughout the day, instead of 3 big meals:

 - Eat bland foods.
-Some of these are crackers, English muffins, toast, baked chicken and fish, potatoes, noodles, and rice.
+Examples are crackers, English muffins, toast, baked chicken and fish, potatoes, noodles, and rice.

 - Eat foods with a lot of water in them.
 Try clear soups, popsicles, and Jell-O.

 - If you have a bad taste in your mouth, try rinsing with a solution of baking soda, salt, and warm water before you eat.
-Use 1 teaspoon baking soda, 3/4 teaspoon salt, and 4 cups warm water.
+Use 1 teaspoon (5 grams) baking soda, 3/4 teaspoon (4.5 grams) salt, and 4 cups (1 liter) warm water.
 Spit out after rinsing.

 - Find a quiet, pleasant place to eat, free of odors and distractions.